A Basic Compositional Model for Spiking Neural Networks: Composition of Spiking Neural Networks

-First, if neither $x_1$ nor $x_2$ fires at time $0$, then with ``high probability'', none of the four neurons will fire for a long time.
-If one or both of $x_1$ and $x_2$ fire at time $0$, then with ``high probability'', they will trigger all the neurons to fire and continue to fire for a long time.
+Now consider the composition $\mathcal N = {\mathcal N}^1 \times {\mathcal N}^2$, identifying the output $x_2$ of ${\mathcal N}^1$ with the input $x_2$ of ${\mathcal N}^2$, and the output $x_1$ of ${\mathcal N}^2$ with the input $x_1$ of ${\mathcal N}^1$.
+The behavior of $\mathcal N$ depends on the initial firing pattern.
+Assume that neither $a_1$ nor $a_2$ fires initially; we consider the behavior for the various starting firing patterns for $x_1$ and $x_2$.
+We consider two cases: If neither $x_1$ nor $x_2$ fires at time $0$, then with ``high probability'', none of the four neurons will fire for a long time.
+On the other hand, If one or both of $x_1$ and $x_2$ fire at time $0$, then with ``high probability'', they will trigger all the neurons to fire and continue to fire for a long time.
 We give some details in Section~\ref{example: cyclic-2}.